 SEC.
 30. Role of Local Government Units. - Cities and municipalities shall continue to exercise jurisdiction over municipal waters, pursuant to RA 7160, also known as the "Local Government Code of 1991," as amended, and RA 8550, as amended.
 Consistent with this mandate, local government units shall act as the frontline agencies in the formulation, planning and implementation of IMCAM in their respective jurisdictions.
-LGUs shall integrate the National Maritime Spatial Plan in their Comprehensive Development and Annual Investment Plans.
+LGUs shall integrate the National Maritime Spatial Plan and opportunities such as the National Sewage and Septage Management Plan and the funds under the Clean Water Act in their Comprehensive Development and Annual Investment Plans.

 SEC.
-31. Inter-LGU Cooperation. - Consistent with the provisions of RA 7160, as amended, LOUs may group themselves, consolidate or coordinate their efforts, services, and resources for the accomplishment of the objectives of this Act.
+31. Inter-LGU Cooperation. - Consistent with the provisions of RA 7160, as amended, LGUs may group themselves, consolidate or coordinate their efforts, services, and resources for the accomplishment of the objectives of this Act.